pyfyre/pyfyre/README.md

 # PyFyre
-👌 PyFyre is a reactive, and incrementally adoptable Python web frontend framework for building UI on the web in just one codebase.
+👌 PyFyre is a web frontend framework for building static UI on the web using Python.
+It allows you to create UI more effectively and efficiently without leaving any language, just Python.
+PyFyre works like a charm, it compiles your Python code to Raw HTML and render it on the web.
+It use Brython for Javascript communication.

 Note: Master Branch is not stable, if you want to use PyNani please use Stable branch, thank you!